ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 Results (Matched Results)
 ---------------
 The Results section displays **the number of records directly returned from one or more applied filter(s)**.
 A simple filter example of “Time equals 500-700 CE” would return all data records with a date within the range of “500 - 700 CE.”
 These records are matched results.
-Additional filter examples and the associated matched results are shown in the table below.

-- Insert table -

 Related and Contextual Results
 -------------------------------
-Related and contextual results are linked conceptually to the matched results.
+Related and contextual results are linked **conceptually** to the matched results.
 These result sets contain the data that are linked to first-degree (related) and second-degree (contextual) connections of the concepts included in the matched result subset.
 This is explained in greater detail below and applies to any combination of temporal, spatial, and keyword filters.
 When a concept filter is applied (individually or in combination with another filter), the related and contextual are the first-degree (related) and second-degree (contextual) concept connections of only the selected concept.

 Let’s revisit the first filter example, Temporal filter (500-700 CE).
 Conveniently, dataARC has the visualization tools built-in to help convey how related and contextual results work.
 After applying “Temporal filter (500-700 CE)”, scroll down to the Concepts map and view all of the selected concepts pertaining to the new record subset.
 In the example shown below, lets say that there are 3500 results and that those results share 50 concepts.
-Let’s call these 50 shared concepts, “matched concepts.”
-The related results are the first degree connections of the 50 matched concepts that shown as yellow triangles in the concept graph and the contextual results are the second degree connections of the matched concepts that are shown as blue circles.
+Those 50 shared concepts referred to as "matched concepts" are depicted as :concept_green:`green circles` in the Concept graph.
+The related results are the first degree connections of the matched concepts depicted as :concept_yellow:`yellow triangles` and the contextual results are the second degree connections of the matched concepts depicted as :concept_blue:`blue circles`.

 .. image:: _static/updated_concepts.jpg